kalina-dev/Math_in_ecg/README.md

 - visualisation

 Three demos have been created based on the above files:
-- demo - visualization of a standard cardiogram
+- normal_beat_simulation - visualization of a standard cardiogram
 - arrhythmia_simulation - simulates a patient with arrhythmia
 - final_analysis - comparison between a patient with and without arrhythmia